With its world-famous BBQ, unbelievable arts scene and enriching history, Kansas City is more than just a legendary sports city.

-With world class museums, international food markets, and a growing restaurant scene, it’s no wonder this up-and-coming city is starting to get a lot of attention.
+Located on the banks of the Missouri River, this up-and-coming city is home to world class museums, international food markets, and a growing restaurant scene.
 So plan a visit to Kansas City — the perfect destination for families and friends who want to experience anything and everything.

 Stop by and have fun with the family at Science City, a hands-on science experiment for children!
 For non-stop joy, you can bike in the ski, dig for fossils and experience much more in the wonderful world of science.
 Children will not only find this informational but will leave with a big smile too.